|

 best images can often be taken only for an hour or so after sundown), and to

 normal wide variations in field conditions.
-They are prone to both
+It is important to

-scanning tool, but again, you only know for sure how much water and damage
+scanning tools, but again, you only know for sure how much water and damage

 may be behind the system by inserting probes and measuring it.

-The bottom line is that the very smart Engineers at Tramex and the camera
+The bottom line is that the very smart Engineers at Tramex and the IR camera

 companies have not yet been able to